 While many things in the world today seem to be going wrong, transitioning or broken, the good news is that many things are also going right.

-It the wake of one of the greatest political upheavals and divisiveness of all times, there are many, many people spending countless hours in criticism, lamenting, worrying and even hateful speech and spreading of memes—often false—online.
+Many people today spend countless hours in criticism, lamenting, worrying and even hateful speech and spreading of memes—often false—online.
 This happens in all parties, both sides of the fence, like a national family feud.

 If all that time and energy could be harnessed for the good… for creating solutions and productive work, our world would be a different place today.